SindreSB/tdt4102-vscode-setup/README.md

+# TDT4102
+TDT4102 is a C++ course given during the spring sepester at NTNU, Norway.
+This extension pulls a NTNU managed git server for updates to the templates and handout code for assignments, as well as the code that goes with the textbook Programming Principles and Practice, Strostrup.

+The enxtension is currently only a proof-of-concept in the making.

+The original project this extension builds on top of:
 # Project Templates VSCode Extension

 [Visual Studio code](https://code.visualstudio.com) extension that allows you to quickly create new projects based on custom templates.